HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 ## HTTP/3 adoption

 Published in June 2022 by IETF, <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc9114">HTTP/3</a> is a major revision of the HTTP network protocol, succeeding HTTP/2.
+The transition to HTTP/3 represents one of the most significant protocol upgrades in web history.
+Built on QUIC transport, HTTP/3 eliminates head-of-line blocking and reduces connection establishment overhead.
+Our 2025 analysis reveals dramatic shifts in adoption patterns, particularly among CDN providers.

 HTTP/3's performance improvements stem from fundamental protocol design changes that CDNs are uniquely positioned to leverage at global scale.
 Unlike HTTP/2's reliance on TCP, HTTP/3 uses QUIC over UDP, eliminating TCP's head-of-line blocking.
 When one HTTP/2 stream encounters packet loss, all multiplexed streams on that TCP connection stall.
 CDNs implementing HTTP/3 can maintain performance for unaffected requests through QUIC's independent stream recovery.
 This is particularly valuable for CDNs serving mixed content where a slow loading image won't block critical CSS or JavaScript delivery.